rjrudin/ml-multiline-record-ingest-starter/README.md

     ./gradlew ingest -Phosts=host1,host2,host3

-You can easily modify the thread count and chunk size:
+You can easily modify the file thread count, the MarkLogic thread count, and the chunk size (batch size):

-    ./gradlw ingest -Pchunk=50 -Pthread_count=32
+    ./gradlw ingest -Pfile_thread_count=8 -Pthread_count=32 -Pchunk=50

-And you can modify the row count:
+And you can modify the row count - the number of rows that are combined into a single document:

     ./gradlew ingest -Prow_count=17